markegge/fhwa_pm3/README.md

 * Can be used to generate TMC Code lists to download the correct NPMRDS data for a given year
 * Create Level of Travel Time Reliability (LOTTR) and Truck Travel Time Reliability (TTTR) metric scores
-* Generate an HPMS Submittal File
+* Generate an HPMS Submittal File based on the [HPMS Field Manual Supplemental Guidance](https://www.fhwa.dot.gov/tpm/guidance/pm3_hpms.pdf)

 ## Installation